 Money Decisions College Seniors Must Make Now

-- Decide what kind of spender you are going to be: You have probably lived on a pretty tight budget during these college years, and can’t wait to get out and start spending some of that money you will soon be earning.
+You have probably lived on a pretty tight budget during these college years and can’t wait to get out and start spending some of that money you will soon be earning.
 But why not take the budgeting skills you have learned and apply them to your “real” life?
 Your parents, grandparents or family members might want to make a financial gift to you upon graduation, and your first thought might be to spend it on a flashy new car or to take a great vacation.
 Instead, plan a celebration that is a little more subdued, and put the money away until you get a better handle on what your living situation is really going to be like.

-- Decide that you will be a good steward of your own future: Too many people simply wait and “let” the future happen to them, without any planning or foresight.
+Too many people simply wait and “let” the future happen to them, without any planning or foresight.
 Although some of these suggestions might sound a bit harsh, you might be surprised at how easily they can become habits in your life.
-Think about the goals you want to achieve, lay out a plan to accomplish those goals, and then live your plan.
+Think about the goals you want to achieve, layout a plan to accomplish those goals, and then live your plan.
 If you are fortunate to find a life partner, make sure it is somebody who is compatible with your financial ideals.